10 January 2018

 A generation of American professionals equipped to engage with China

-This series showcases young American professionals who have studied Mandarin for any length of time, including studying abroad in China.
+This series showcases young American professionals who have studied Chinese for any length of time, including studying abroad in China.
 Where are they now?
-How have their studies abroad, and Mandarin language studies more generally, shaped their experience as young professionals?
+How have their studies abroad, and Chinese language studies more generally, shaped their experience as young professionals?

 Today we feature Sam Brummitt:

 Sam’s first experience living abroad was on a summer exchange program to Spain during high school.
 It was that initial experience that sparked his interest in studying abroad and learning languages.
 He then took the chance to go back during his junior year of college, where he learned about careers teaching English abroad.
 He immediately got on track to become a certified English as a Second Language teacher.

 Several factors influenced Sam’s eventual journey to China.
 On the one hand, he felt his time studying Spanish had run its course.
 “I had been looking for a new and more challenging language to study,” he said.
 While in Spain, Sam met an ESL teacher from Barbados who suggested that he look at English teaching opportunities in China.
 In addition, as a student of International Relations, he was conscious of the importance of understanding US-China relations.
 “I was very interested in studying what I thought was going to be the most important bilateral relationship of this century,” he said.